Creating a new project for MetricQ

 We use pytest to define project tests.

-Create an extra test
+Create an extra test that pulls pytest,

-when testing async
+and pytest-asyncio when testing async code:

 # In setup.cfg: